freeCodeCamp/news/mock-www/README.md

 Follow these steps to build and test the mock website, redirects & other serve
 configs:

 1. Remember to run all the commands from the root of the project.
+And also note that these commands use Docker Compose v2, which you can swap with v1 if you want.
+That is, instead of `docker compose COMMAND`, you can use the older `docker-compose COMMAND` format.

 2. Run `npm ci` to install all the dependencies.

 3. Copy & create a `.env` file following the contents of the `sample.env` file.
-   Most criticaly, ensure the values of these variables are correct:
+   Most critically, ensure the values of these variables are correct:

    ```
    LOCALE_FOR_GHOST="italian"
    LOCALE_FOR_UI="italian"
    ```

-   In this example we are going to pull posts from the Ghost instance for Italian.
+   In this example, we are going to pull posts from the Ghost instance for Italian.

 4. Run `npm run build` to build the news website.